ZumatechLtd/import-descendants/README.md

 Requires Django 1.3, 1.4 or 1.5.

+Install (e.g. by adding import-descendants==1.0.0 to your requirements.txt or by using pip).

 Add import\_descendants to your INSTALLED_APPS.

 If you want to use it for tests, add the following to <your-app>/tests/__init__.py: